Operationalizing Large Language Models (LLMs) is the next big opportunity in AI. Any organization…

+It’s time for the DataOps Assessment—learn how your company’s DataOps compares to others along the key vectors of scalability and repeatability.
 Every year Nexla surveys hundreds of data professionals to better understand the growth of data operations (DataOps) as a discipline.
-Companies are taking notice and increasingly looking to develop their DataOps capabilities.
+Based on this feedback, Nexla has established the DataOps Assessment to help you understand how you compare.
 Last year we found that 70% of companies have plans to make investments in data operations—but where should they start?
 (Read last year’s report) In this post, we examine why companies are keen to make this investment and how they can assess their current DataOps capabilities to make sure they focus investment where it counts.

 Why DataOps is Important

 What is DataOps, exactly, and why are companies planning to invest in it?
 In a nutshell, DataOps controls the flow of data from source to value, speeding up the process of deriving value from data.
 Fundamentally, DataOps ensures that processes and systems that control the data journey are scalable and repeatable.
 In today’s environment, the number of data flows a company has to manage are never-ending.
 Because the volume, velocity, and variety of data are increasing, companies need a new way to manage this complexity.
 In order to maximize data efficiency and value creation, scalability and repeatability of data work are essential.